nitrite/nitrite-doc/java-sdk/migration.md

 ## Collection Instruction

-Collection instructions are used perform operations on a `NitriteCollection`.
+Collection instructions are used to perform operations on a `NitriteCollection`.
 The following instructions are available:

 ### Rename Collection